-An assessment of data indicates that 34% of our overall student population in grades six through eight scored at Levels 1 or 2 in mathematics leaving 66% scoring at a Level 3 or above.
+An assessment of data indicates that 36% of our overall student population in grades six through eight scored at Levels 1 or 2 in mathematics leaving 64% scoring at a Level 3 or above.
 In addition, analysis of the data indicates the area of greatest weakness in grade level 6 is in algebraic thinking (38%).
-An analysis of grade level 7 data indicates that the greatest areas of student deficiencies lie in the areas of measurement(44%) and algebraic thinking (44%).
-Also, data analysis of grade level 8 indicates that the areas of greatest deficiency are geometry(33%) and measurement (42%).
-Data indicates that continuing progress has been made within the mathematics department and that there was a five point gain as compared to the 2006 mathematics administration.
-In addition, 42% of our LEP students and 26% of our SWD students scored less than the required mathematics goal of 50% scoring at or above grade level.
+An analysis of grade level 7 data indicates that the greatest areas of student deficiencies lie in the areas of measurement (44%) and geometry (50%).
+Also, data analysis of grade level 8 indicates that the areas of greatest deficiency are geometry (42%) and data analysis (42%).
+Data indicates that continuing progress has been made within the mathematics department and that that 62% of the lowest 25th percentile of the students made learning gains in the 2007 Mathematics FCAT administration.
+In addition, 36% of our ELL students and 24% of our SWD students scored less than the required mathematics goal of 56% scoring at or above grade level.
+Data indicates that 46% of our economically disadvantaged students did not meet high standards.
 This indicates that further alternative strategies need to be implemented within the classroom and the necessary resources allocated in order to meet district standards.